GOB52/M5Stack_FlipBookSD/README.en.md

 [TJpgDec](http://elm-chan.org/fsw/tjpgd/00index.html)

 I borrowed and modified the logic for DMA drawing to the screen using TJpegDec.
+He also gave me lots of technical advice.
 And he is the author of M5Unified and M5GFX.

 * [Lovyan03](https://twitter.com/lovyan03) -san